 Though not specifically a pest prevention method, cover crops that are used in the “down season” or in between plantings are incredibly helpful for building up the health of your soil.
 Healthy soil grows healthy plants, and as mentioned above, this is the first step to preventing pests.

 Cover crops also help to suppress weeds, which makes gardening so much easier for you!
-There are many types of cover crops out there, and what’s best for your garden depends greatly on where you live, so reach out to your local cooperative extension for a list of recommended cover crops for your area.
+There are many types of cover crops out there, and what’s best for your garden depends greatly on where you live, so reach out to your local cooperative extension for a list of recommended cover crops for your area, and check out my post about Cover Crops for Raised Bed Gardens.

 Another common means of pest prevention is to choose plants that are healthy.
 This may seem like a given, but take the time to inspect the plants you’re purchasing.
 In some cases there may already be pests, such as aphids, present, and you don’t want to bring a problem into your garden from the start.